Empowering LLMs with Pseudo-Untrimmed Videos for Audio-Visual Temporal Understanding: Introduction

 To tackle the challenge (1), we propose a practical yet straightforward pipeline that leverages the VALOR-32K~\cite{chen2023valor} dataset with high-quality audio-visual captions to construct PU~(\textbf{P}seudo-\textbf{U}ntrimmed)~-VALOR dataset contains audio-visual videos with corresponding temporal boundary annotations.
 The PU-VALOR dataset is created by applying Random Temporal Scaling and Permutation to videos clustered by captions.
 This innovative approach, aimed at generating Pseudo-Untrimmed videos, theoretically enables the creation of an unlimited number of untrimmed videos.
 Consequently, the PU-VALOR dataset features over 114k video-caption pairs, each annotated with precise temporal boundaries, thus offering a contribution toward enriching the audio-visual research domain.

 Moving forward from the proposed dataset, we recognize the second challenge in audio-visual learning: accurately modeling the temporal dynamics in untrimmed audio-visual content.
 Previous methods~\cite{avllm,videollama,pandagpt,macawllm} have often combined embeddings from different modalities into single embeddings without adequately considering their intrinsic temporal relation.
-To tackle this critical issue, we introduce AVicuna (\textbf{A}udio-\textbf{V}isual LLM with \textbf{I}nterleaver and \textbf{C}ontext-Bo\textbf{un}dary \textbf{A}lignment), which comprises Multimodal Encoders, two Connective Adapters, an Audio-Visual Token Interleaver (AVTI), and an LLM.
+To tackle this critical issue, we introduce AVicuna, which comprises Multimodal Encoders, two Connective Adapters, an Audio-Visual Token Interleaver (AVTI), and an LLM.
 Multimodal Encoders extract embeddings from vision and audio modalities, which are aligned with the LLM's token space through Connective Adapters.
 The AVTI orchestrates the temporal relation of tokens from audio and video by creating interleaved audio-visual token sequences as inputs for the LLM.

-We employ a multi-stage fine-tuning approach to enhance AVicuna's capabilities, focusing on four critical stages: Vision-Text Alignment, Audio-Text Alignment, Context-Boundary Alignment, and Instruction Tuning.
-To foster effective alignment between multimodal tokens and LLM's token space, we have aggregated several audio datasets, including AudioSet~\cite{audioset}, AudioCap~\cite{kim-etal-2019-audiocaps}, and Auto-CAD~\cite{autocad}, to form a comprehensive audio-text dataset with 222K pairs, termed A5-222K (\textbf{A}udio-text \textbf{A}lignment with \textbf{A}udioSet, \textbf{A}udioCap, and \textbf{A}uto-CAD).
+We employ a multi-stage fine-tuning approach to enhance AVicuna's capabilities, focusing on four critical stages: Vision-Text Alignment, Audio-Text Alignment, Time-Event Alignment, and Instruction Tuning.
+To foster effective alignment between multimodal tokens and LLM's token space, we have also aggregated several audio datasets, including AudioSet~\cite{audioset}, AudioCap~\cite{kim-etal-2019-audiocaps}, and Auto-ACD~\cite{autocad}, to form a comprehensive audio-text dataset with 222K pairs, termed A5-222K (\textbf{A}udio-text \textbf{A}lignment with \textbf{A}udioSet, \textbf{A}udioCap, and \textbf{A}uto-CAD).

-Our experiments demonstrate that the fine-tuned AVicuna exhibits exceptional Audio-Visual Temporal Referential Dialogue (AV-TRD) capabilities and achieves outstanding performance in both coarse-grained QA and fine-grained temporal understanding tasks, as \cref{fig:teaser} shown.
+Our experiments demonstrate that the AVicuna fine-tuned on PU-VALOR achieves outstanding performance in both coarse-grained QA tasks and fine-grained temporal understanding tasks, as \Cref{fig:teaser} shown.
 It surpasses most LLM-based video understanding models and sets a new benchmark in the Audio-Visual Event Dense Localization (AVEDL) task.